The Oak Wilt Defense

 By Lindsey Rice

-The fall season is upon us and cooler weather is right around the corner!
+Fall and cooler weather is here!
 With changing temperatures, all our trees are going to be going through a change as well.
 As we enter the dormant season, we will be gifted with vibrant leaf colors on all our deciduous trees.
 The dormant season doesn’t just refer to leaf senescence and the weather getting colder; disease-carrying insects also enter the stage in their lifecycle where they do not pose as big of a threat to our landscape.
 In recent studies it has been found that by October 15th (previously October 1st), the Nitidulid beetles that spread Oak Wilt disease will not be actively feeding in the Midwest, thus reducing the risk of infection with the fungal disease.
 Nitidulid beetles are insects that feed on the sap of trees.
 When a beetle feeds on the sap of an infected tree, it can move to a new susceptible oak tree and spread the disease.
 These beetles are most attracted to fresh open wounds, such as a new pruning cut.

 All oak species are susceptible to the disease, but oak wilt is most damaging to the red oak group.
 The fungal infection causes xylem vessels to clog, leading the host of the disease to wilt and then die as quickly as within one growing season.
 Thus far, we have been unable to treat any infected oak tree with any success.
 We have treated some healthy trees in the area with a preventative fungal application, especially those close to a confirmed case of the disease.